 Always read the directions on your seed packets, and keep them for reference.

 - containers with drainage holes at bottom: egg cartons or yogurt containers work well

 - Fill container with soil

 - Moisten with warm water

 - Cover with soil

 And watch for your seedlings to sprout!

-For more information here are two great online resources for organic gardeners:
+For more information, here’s another great online resource for organic gardeners: